klassmann/hublog/README.md

 ```

 ## TODO
-- [ ] Add more informations in README
+- [ ] Add more information in README
 - [ ] Add a small cache system
 - [ ] Heroku deployment as an example
 - [ ] Add tests